msys2/msys2.github.io/web/wiki/Creating-Packages.md

 ### Build software

-In order to be able to compile a software or build a package you need to install basic packages, as the MSYS2 install does not contain build tools.
+In order to be able to compile a software or build a package you need to install basic packages by installing `base-devel`, as the MSYS2 install does not contain build tools.

-The core packages groups you need to install if you wish to build from PKGBUILDs are:

-- `base-devel` for any building
-- `mingw-w64-i686-toolchain` for building **mingw32** packages
-- `mingw-w64-x86_64-toolchain` for building **mingw64** packages

-If you don't install the required package group, building might fail with unexpected errors.
+If you don't install the required package, building might fail with unexpected errors.

 Note that -- contrary to what you might expect -- `base-devel` doesn't contain `gcc` nor `binutils`.

 ### Test software